PascalLesage/presamples/docs/source/index.rst

 Presamples is used to write, load, manage and verify *presample arrays*.

 Presample arrays refer to arrays of values that specific parameters can take on.
 Presamples allows these arrays to be generated *ahead* of their use in a particular model.
 This is useful if:

 - Generating these values is computationally expensive and there is no need to recalculate them with each model run;
 - We want to reuse the *same* values every time a model is solved.

-Presample's source code is hosted on github.
+Presample's source code is `hosted on github <https://github.com/PascalLesage/presamples/>`_.

 Contents: